 1/8 teaspoon freshly grated nutmeg

 Bring the apples and liquid to a boil, reduce heat and simmer uncovered for 35-40 minutes or until apples are soft.
 Remove pan from heat and stir in spices.
 Mash apples with fork or potato masher.

 Readers: What’s your favorite apple recipe?
 And what’s your favorite apple variety?

-Agatha Award winning author Edith Maxwell writes the historical Quaker Midwife Mysteries (Beyond the Page) and short crime fiction.
-As Maddie Day she writes the Country Store Mysteries series and the Cozy Capers Book Group Mysteries (both from Kensington Publishing).
-She lives north of Boston in an antique house with her beau and a high-energy kitten, where she writes, gardens, cooks, and wastes time on Facebook.
+Agatha Award -winning author Edith Maxwell writes the historical Quaker Midwife Mysteries (Beyond the Page) and short crime fiction.
+As Maddie Day she writes the Country Store Mysteries series, the Cozy Capers Book Group Mysteries, and the Cece Barton Mysteries (all from Kensington Publishing).
+She lives north of Boston in an antique house with her beau and cat Martin, where she writes, gardens, cooks, and wastes time on Facebook.

 View all posts by Edith Maxwell

 I love apple crisp, and there’s always homemade applesauce in the fridge in the fall.

 Apple crisp is the best.
 And so easy.

 Why a spring form pan for your Apple Cake, Edith?